 Known as a centre of gastronomy and the French “art de vivre”.
 Mougins dominates other towns and villages towards the base of the Alps.

-Surrounded by forests (the Valmasque forest covers 427 hectares) Mougins has steadfastly maintained the quality of its environment, and offers visitors panoramic views of the “baie de Cannes“, the Lerins islands, Grasse and the “Préalpes”.
+Surrounded by forests (the Valmasque covers 427 hectares), Mougins has steadfastly maintained the quality of its environment.
+It also offers visitors panoramic views of the Cannes, the Lerins islands, Grasse and the Alpes.

-As soon as you arrive in the village, you will inevitably be seduced by the charm of the narrow roads, bordered by colourful flowers and medieval houses with pictuesque doorways, carefully restored stonework and beautiful window frames.
+As soon as you arrive in the village, you will inevitably be seduced by the charm of the narrow roads, bordered by colourful flowers and medieval houses with picturesque doorways.
+Similarly, carefully restored stonework and beautiful window frames.